 A variance is an exception from zone restrictions governing setbacks, building heights, and lot widths that is granted by the Coastal Permit Administrator upon application when, because of special circumstances applicable to the property, including size, shape, topography, location, or surroundings, the strict application of the zoning ordinance deprives the property of privileges enjoyed by other property in the vicinity and under identical zoning classification.
 Variances shall not be granted to modify any other Mendocino Town LCP requirements development regulations or authorize uses or activities which are not otherwise expressly authorized by the Mendocino Town Plan and the regulations of this Division.
+(Ord.
+No. 3915 (part), adopted 1995.)

 Sec.
-20.724.010 - Original Jurisdiction (County).
+20.724.010 Original Jurisdiction (County).